SRobbins-13/ThermoPy/README.md

 For questions and support, please email samrobbins13@gmail.com with a detailed description of the ask and any accompanying data necessary to provide support.
 All data will be kept in confidence.

 ## License
+ThermoPy is licensed under the Apache License 2.0.